apache/pulsar/site2/docs/client-libraries-java.md

 ## Cluster-level failover

-For more concepts and reference information about cluster-level failover, including concept, benefits, use cases, constraints, usage and working principles, see [Cluster-level failover](concepts-cluster-level-failover.md).
+For more concepts and reference information about cluster-level failover, including concepts, benefits, use cases, constraints, usage and working principles, see [Cluster-level failover](concepts-cluster-level-failover.md).

 :::tip